MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have been thinking deeply about the quality of my code during the summer. :D  I am improving my AI code modularity and logic.
 Also polishing the sizing issues occured after swapping to tilemap.
 -13/02/2025
 Enemies now have a field of view.
 Archers attack based on their fow.
 They also have a distance variable based on jack location.
 They can now attack in an angle, and always attack towards jack.
 The background is updated, map is expanded.
+-15/02/2025
+We now have a goblinminiboss.
+It has two separate attacks.
+The fighting arena inside the new map is also implemented.
+Overall enemy AI is improved.